 28.2.
-Honest concurrent use - paragraph 44(3)(a)
+Honest concurrent use - para 44(3)(a)

 Date Published

-1. the degree of confusion likely between the trade marks in question;
+1. the degree of confusion likely between the trade marks in question

-2. whether instances of confusion have in fact occurred;
+2. whether instances of confusion have in fact occurred

-3. the honesty or otherwise of the concurrent use;
+3. the honesty or otherwise of the concurrent use

 5. the relative inconvenience that would be caused to the respective parties if the applicant's trade mark should be registered or not registered.